 Changing Systems Effectively

 The best way to change a system is to (i) identify the leverage points where a tiny shift could trigger a large change in behavior, then (ii) figure out the right direction to push.
-In the book / complete summary, we elaborate on these leverage points in order of impact: paradigm shifts, system goals, self-organization abilities, rules, information flows, reinforcing feedback loops, balancing feedback loops, length of delays, system structure, buffers, and numbers.
+For example, it’s much more impactful to influence the underlying motives and relationships driving the system behaviors, than to tackle the individual elements or outcomes.
+In the book / complete summary on Thinking in Systems, we elaborate on these leverage points in order of impact: paradigm shifts, system goals, self-organization abilities, rules, information flows, reinforcing feedback loops, balancing feedback loops, length of delays, system structure, buffers, and numbers.

 Conclusion & Other Details in “Thinking in Systems”